motonuko/AttractingContributors/README.md

 https://github.com/hackroid/AttractingContributors_EverydayMacSoftware

 There is a example below:
-1. [Magnet](https://magnet.crowdcafe.com/) Intro: Activated by dragging, customizable keyboard shortcuts or via menu bar, Magnet declutters your screen by snapping windows into organized tiles.
+1. [Magnet](https://magnet.crowdcafe.com/): Activated by dragging, customizable keyboard shortcuts or via menu bar, Magnet declutters your screen by snapping windows into organized tiles.
+(Here is a simple introduction)

 # List of  macOS Software Recommendations
 1.